This recipe for Savory Black Beans made my Ultimate Huevos Rancheros especially delicious, but they are also a great

-I made this Savory Black Beans recipe as the first part of my Ultimate Huevos Rancheros.
+I made this recipe as the first part of my Ultimate Huevos Rancheros.
 Their savory smokey flavor makes a delicious base for Huevos Rancheros but is equally good as a side dish for any of my enchilada recipes such as Shredded Chicken with Red Sauce, Turkey Enchiladas with Homemade Chili Gravy, Green Chili Chicken Enchilada Stack, or even my Mexican "Lasagna" Enchilada Casserole.

 After doing the "quick soak method" I cooked these in the pressure cooker, which only takes about 15 minutes total time, but you can slow simmer them on the stove-top for about 1 ½ hours.
 These beans can easily be made the day before.